Getting Ready for the DDF Challenge

 While it might seem a little scary the first time, testing your blood sugar is pretty straightforward and painless.

-4. Wait a few seconds to get a reading on your metre.
-During this time, you can wipe off any excess blood and close the test strip container
+- Wait a few seconds to get a reading on your meter.
+During this time, you can wipe off any excess blood and close the test strip container.

 Because you’ll be taking regular measurements, you want to keep it as simple as possible.

-• Most people use their fingers, but using other areas (like your forearm) can be much less painful.
-While different parts of your body can give slightly different glucose readings, you only need to be consistent for the purposes of DDF.
+- Most people use their fingers, but other areas (like your forearm) can be much less painful.
+While locations can give slightly different glucose readings, you only need to be consistent for DDF.

-• There is no need to worry about calibration solutions outside a clinical/hospital setting.
+- There is no need to worry about calibration solutions outside a clinical setting.

-• You will need to remove the end of the lancing device the first time to insert a lancet.
+- Remove the end of the lancing device the first time to insert a lancet.
 So long as you are not sharing your lancing device, you don’t need to change the lancet after each test.
-However, after a few weeks, they can get a bit blunt and hence a little more painful, so it is helpful to change the lancet then.
+However, after a few weeks, they can get a bit blunt and, hence, a little more painful, so it is helpful to change the lancet then.

-• Meters like the Contour Next will allow you to add more blood if you don’t initially get enough the first time.
-You can push down with the lancing device (without pricking again) to get more blood.
+- Meters like the Contour Next will allow you to add a little more blood if you don’t initially get enough the first time.
+You can push down with the lancing device (without pricking again) to get a little more blood.

-• Before you prick yourself, it’s a good idea to rub your skin a little bit to mobilise the blood.
+- Before you prick yourself, you can rub your skin a little bit to mobilise the blood.

 2.6 How Should I Adjust My Medications When I Start Fasting?